facebookresearch/sam3/README.md

 # SAM3

-SAM3 is a powerful segmentation model developed by Meta AI Research that can segment anything in images based on various prompts including points, boxes and text.
+SAM3 is a foundational visual grounding model that detects, segments and tracks objects in images and videos.
+SAM3 supports object category detection and instance segmentation using text and visual example prompts, as well as vocabulary-free promptable segmentation using point, mask or box prompts as in SAM2.
+SAM3 can detect objects based on open-vocabulary noun phrases1, and allows the user to interactively refine the output with additional points or boxes.

+**Note**: The current model definition only supports images for now.
+Video is comming soon.

 ## Installation